 task if you would like to have a graphical desktop after the installation.

 The last step is to install a boot loader.
 If the installer detects other operating systems on your computer, it will add them to the boot menu and let you know.
-By default GRUB will be installed to the master boot record of the first harddrive, which is generally a good choice.
+By default GRUB will be installed to the UEFI partition/boot record of the primary drive, which is generally a good choice.
 You'll be given the opportunity to override that choice and install it elsewhere.

 debian-installer will now tell you that the installation has